Basic SEO Knowledge: 19 Tips You Should Know

 With this in view, this article packs nineteen basic tips you should know.
 If you don’t have any knowledge of Search Engine Optimization or you just want to get more information about it, this is the right article for you.

-Today, I’ll to talk about the basics of SEO and how you can start using them to give your company’s website a front-row seat to new customers.
+Today, SEO Edinburgh will talk about the basics of SEO and how you can start using them to give your company’s website a front-row seat to new customers.

 1. Optimize your page titles